DistroHopper39B/freeldr-wrapper-appletv/README.md

 be redistributed, we must download it directly from Apple.

 The software update can be found at https://mesu.apple.com/data/OS/061-7495.20100210.TAVfr/2Z694-6013-013.dmg.
-It is roughly 235MB in size.
+It is roughly 235MB in size and has a SHA-1 checksum of `97623d8d21bb59b0f4dc9d1b1c037f25c9fe09c3`.
 On Windows or Linux, we can use [7-zip](https://7-zip.org/) or `p7zip` to extract the boot.efi from this file.
 A one-liner to extract the file would be:
 ```shell
 7z e 2Z694-6013-013.dmg OSBoot/System/Library/CoreServices/boot.efi
 ```